-investment and any damages incurred in connection with unlawful conduct leading up to the unlawful taking.
-The concept of FMV is well established in international law and regularly adopted in investor-state disputes.
-According to the World Bank, the FMV of an investment is:
+act."517 Where a host state unlawfully deprives an investor of its entire investment, tribunals will consistently grant an award of compensation equal to the "fair market value" (FMV) of the investment and any damages incurred in connection with unlawful conduct leading up to the unlawful taking.518 The concept of FMV is well established in international law and regularly adopted in investor-state disputes.519 According to the World Bank, the FMV of an investment is:

-[A]n amount that a willing buyer would normally pay to a willing seller after taking into account the nature of the investment, the circumstances in which it would operate in the future [...] and other relevant factors pertinent to the specific circumstance of each case.
+"[A]n amount that a willing buyer would normally pay to a willing seller after taking into account the nature of the investment, the circumstances in which it would operate in the future [...] and other relevant factors pertinent to the specific circumstance of each case."
+520